JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2

-On the other hand, the western, dense side of the cloud has many accreting, dusty YSOs and is completely extincted in infrared wavelengths.
-The origin of this type of cloud morphology is uncertain.
-It is also unclear whether the young stars in the eastern side of the cloud formed there and eventually cleared out the surrounding material or if they formed in the western side of the cloud and moved eastward over time.
+On the other hand, the western, dense side of the cloud has many accreting, dusty YSOs and is completely \rr{extinguished} in infrared wavelengths. \rrr{It is uncertain how this sharp-edged asymmetry formed.} It is also unclear whether the young stars in the eastern side of the cloud formed there and eventually cleared out the surrounding material or if they formed in the western side of the cloud and moved eastward over time.

 We also note that the YSO ``chains" and mm continuum filamentary structures seen outside of Sgr B2 N, M, and S in the western side of the cloud \citep{budaiev_protostellar_2024} are preferentially oriented in the east-west direction.
 Such an orientation may be indicative of either the star-forming objects moving through the dense cloud or the dense surrounding material passing through the region of ongoing star formation.